Meditation for April 11th

 Goal

 If you feel alone because you are misunderstood or you have to be right all the time, you are probably possessed by a demon.
-Get to you neighborhood Catholic Church and ask for an exorcism.
+Get to your neighborhood Catholic Church and ask for an exorcism.
 Don’t let that thing be in you for long, for it grows with power as it wins useless arguments.
-The more you stick to you being right, the bigger the demon gets.
+The more you stick to being right, the bigger the demon gets.

 Try admitting you’re wrong and see if the demon leaves from that sheer willpower.